 The east garden is closed on Mondays and Fridays.

+Due to the COVID-19 pandemic, Japan has been closed to foreign travelers since 2020 March.
 Please ask me the availability of this tour before you book it.

 The western part of the Imperial Palace with its Celemony Hall is not open public.